spectrum4/spectrum4/README.md

 ## Building

+You can either build natively on your host, or build under docker (see below).

+### Building natively on your host

-To build, you will require an aarch64 toolchain in your PATH, including the following tools:
+You will require an aarch64 toolchain in your PATH, including the following
+tools:

   * aarch64-none-elf-as
   * aarch64-none-elf-ld